Skip to main content

 Use it with the Burp Suite extension

-vigolium server is also the local backend for the Vigolium Burp extension.
-The extension connects to your running server, ingests traffic through /api/ingest-http, and triggers scans through the server scan APIs.
-Findings then appear in both Burp and the Web UI because they are stored in the same Vigolium database.
+vigolium server is also the local backend for the Vigolium Burp extension — running the server is the setup step for using Burp with Vigolium.
+The extension connects to your running server, forwards traffic through /api/ingest-http, and launches native and agentic scans from Burp’s context menus, so findings appear in both Burp and the Web UI because everything is stored in the same database.

 export VIGOLIUM_API_KEY=my-secret-key